laravel/docs/validation.md

     $validator = Validator::make($input, $rules, $messages);

-In this example, the `:attribute` place-holder will be replaced by the actual name of the field under validation.
-You may also utilize other place-holders in validation messages.
+In this example, the `:attribute` placeholder will be replaced by the actual name of the field under validation.
+You may also utilize other placeholders in validation messages.
 For example:

     $messages = [
         'same'    => 'The :attribute and :other must match.',